0xPCDefenders/PyTrade-Research/README.md

 # PyTrade-Research
-A progression of algorithmic trading strategies from rudimentary to complex overtime
+This is an indepedent research project where I implement algorithmic trading strategies from simple to complex over a range of different strategies.